-Article 19 Internships
+Article 21 Internships

-For rules governing the internship, please refer to the relevant course descriptions in the digital study guide.
+Rules governing the internship are stated in the relevant course descriptions in the digital study quide.

-Article 20 Projects
+Article 22 Projects

-For rules governing projects, please refer to the relevant course descriptions in the digital study guide.
+Rules governing projects are stated in the relevant course descriptions in the digital study guide.

-Article 20a Online courses, credits for mooc's offered by the Virtual Exchange programme
+Article 22a Online courses offered by the Credits for MOOCs/Virtual Exchange programme

-Students may follow online courses, credit for mooc's offered by the Virtual Exchange programme.
+Students may follow online courses offered by the Credits for MOOCs/Virtual Exchange programme.
 A maximum of 15 ECTS can be obtained as free minor courses or electives.

-These courses cannot have overlap with other core or elective courses within the BSc program and minor or specific MSc programme.
-Within the Bachelor programme, the courses have to be approved by the Board of Examiners.
-Within the Master programme, the courses have to be approved by the Track Coordinator.
-The credits will be converted by the Credits for MOOC's/Virtual Exchange project team and has been approved by the Board of Examiners.
+These courses cannot have overlap with other core or elective courses within the Bachelor's programme and minor or specific Master's programme.
+Within the Bachelor's programme, the courses have to be approved by the Board of Examiners.
+Within the Master's programme, the courses have to be approved by the respective Track Coordinator.
+The credit conversion will be done by the Credits for MOOCs/Virtual Exchange project team and has been approved by the Board of Examiners.
 The grades will be registered with a V (voldoende/sufficient) in Osiris.

-Article 20b Courses followed during exchange period
+Article 22b Courses followed during exchange period